Givenchyampulembang/Givenchyampulembang/README.md

 * 🌍  I'm based in Jayapura, Indonesia
 * ✉️  You can contact me at [givenchyampulembang01@gmail.com](mailto:givenchyampulembang01@gmail.com)
-* 🧠  I'm learning a dart and flutter
+* 🧠  Everything about mobile development
 * 🤝  I'm open to collaborating
 * ⚡  work doesn't look, like a ghost BOO...